Pirmayr/Run2/Commands.md

 ##### get

-return the value of a variable
+return the value of a variable; the variable can exist in any active scope

 * name: name of the variable